jingu76/MpFLLFormer/README.md

 In addition, the performance of existing methods are still limited by insufficient feature extraction, we propose residual shift windows transformer within sliding widow to exact feature.
 In this work, we introduce a novel method, MpFLLFormer, for focal liver lesion segmentation.
 We have conducted extensive testing on both brain and liver datasets.
 Our approach demonstrates an improvement in Dice similarity coefficient segmentation accuracy of 2.53\% on our in-house MPFLLsDS dataset and 0.15\% on the BraTS public dataset when compared to the most recent state-of-the-art methods, respectively.
 ```

-# CodeStructure
+# Structure

 - algorithms:
-    - <network name>
+    - method-name
         - network
         - train
         - test
 - dataset:
 - loss: loss function
 - optimizer:
-- scripts：
-- utils：存放一些通用的工具类代码，如指标计算，后处理等
+- scripts:
+- utils: Store some general utility class codes, such as index calculation, post-processing, etc.
-- assets：存放一些文档中使用的插图等
+- assets:

 # Installation